Growth hormone boosters are popular dietary supplements because of their exaggerated claims and promises for quick weight loss.

 Furthermore, there are several problems with the study’s design, which increase the risk of bias.
 For example, the study is statistically underpowered due to the small sample size – only 16 participants.

-On top of that, all the participants are healthy individuals in a fasted state.
+On top of that, all the participants were healthy individuals in a fasting state.
 This is often a sufficient prerequisite for experiencing natural spikes in GH levels which can be even higher than the average 1.33 ng/ml measured in the study.
 That’s because growth hormone has a pulsatile secretion, which can reach up to 10 ng/ml.

 The researchers also monitor the changes in GH levels only up to 2 hours after taking either the product or placebo.
 This way they avoid submitting data on the rapid drop in serum growth hormone, which normally occurs after a spike.